kwikadi/bot/README.md

 A limit has been placed so that we don't accidently cross Twitter tweet limits.

+### Azeema

+This bot will watch our Twitter account for any new mentions and will auto reply to them.

 ## Todo

 We've thought of two more bots that we still have to do: